kaazing/gateway/doc/security/p_tls_clientapp.md

 <a name="tls_java_clients"></a>To Use Self-Signed Certificates with Java Clients
 --------------------------------------------------------------------------------

-After you have created or imported the self-signed certificate into the keystore.db file for ${the.gateway}, you can enable your Java clients to use that self-signed certificate in one of two ways:
+After you have created or imported the self-signed certificate into the keystore.db file for the Gateway, you can enable your Java clients to use that self-signed certificate in one of two ways:

 -   [Import the self-signed certificate into the Java client's JVM truststore](#tls_java_clients_import), or
 -   [Add the self-signed certificate to a truststore and reference it when Launching the Java Client](#tls_java_clients_launch).

 ### <a name="tls_java_clients_import"></a>Import the Self-Signed Certificate into the Java Client's JVM Truststore

-To import the certificate into the Java client's truststore, export the self-signed certificate located on ${the.gateway} in a format that can be imported into the Java client.
+To import the certificate into the Java client's truststore, export the self-signed certificate located on the Gateway in a format that can be imported into the Java client.

-1. On ${the.gateway}, enter the following command to exports the certificate from the default keystore on ${the.gateway}:
+1. On the Gateway, enter the following command to exports the certificate from the default keystore on the Gateway:

     keytool -exportcert -alias *hostname* -keystore *GATEWAY\_HOME*\\conf\\keystore.db -storetype JCEKS -file *GATEWAY\_HOME*\\conf\\*hostname*.cer -storepass *password*